Background Information

 Why We Have Advisories

 Fishing is fun, and fish are an important part of a healthy diet.
 Fish contain high quality protein, essential nutrients, healthy fish oils, and are low in saturated fat.
 However, some fish contain chemicals at levels that may be harmful to health.
-To help people make healthier choices about which fish to eat, the New York State Department of Health (NYS DOH) issues advice about eating sportfish (the fish you catch).
+To help people make healthier choices about which fish to eat, the New York State Department of Health (the Department) issues advice about eating sportfish (the fish you catch).

 Some fresh waters and marine waters (near New York City) are impacted by human activities and local or distant contamination sources.
 The fish from these waters are more likely to be contaminated than fish from other waters.
 People who eat the fish they catch, or get locally caught fish from others, often eat fish from a limited number of favorite fishing waters or locations.
 When those favorite waters/locations contain fish with higher contaminant levels, the people who eat them may have higher contaminant exposures.
 In general, fish from the market or a restaurant come from a wider variety of locations, including waters with less contaminated fish.